18F/methods/pages/cognitive-walkthrough.md

 2. Develop a set of representative tasks that emphasize new use or infrequent use.

-3. Recruit three to five users for each of the traits you’ve identified to participant in a moderated usability testing session.
+3. Recruit three to five users for each of the traits you’ve identified to participate in a moderated usability testing session.
 (The traits can overlap.)

 4. Ask the user to accomplish their goal using a printed or interactive design.
 As they go, ask what they would attempt to do next or how they would learn.
  - Don't lead the user through the task, but encourage them to stay focused on what they’re trying to accomplish.